Least Volume Analysis: Abstract

 \section{Abstract}

-This paper introduces \emph{Least Volume}---a simple yet effective regularization inspired by geometric intuition---that can reduce the necessary number of latent dimensions needed by an autoencoder without requiring any prior knowledge of the intrinsic dimensionality of the dataset.
-We show that the Lipschitz continuity of the decoder is the key to making it work, provide a proof that PCA is just a linear special case of it, and reveal that it has a similar PCA-like importance ordering effect when applied to nonlinear models.
-We demonstrate the intuition behind the regularization on some pedagogical toy problems, and its effectiveness on several benchmark problems, including MNIST, CIFAR-10 and CelebA.
+This paper introduces \emph{Least Volume} (LV)—a simple yet effective regularization method inspired by geometric intuition—that reduces the number of latent dimensions required by an autoencoder without prior knowledge of the dataset’s intrinsic dimensionality.
+We show that its effectiveness depends on the Lipschitz continuity of the decoder, prove that Principal Component Analysis (PCA) is a linear special case, and demonstrate that LV induces a PCA-like importance ordering in nonlinear models.
+We extend LV to non-Euclidean settings as \emph{Generalized Least Volume} (GLV), enabling the integration of label information into the latent representation.
+To support implementation, we also develop an accompanying \emph{Dynamic Pruning} algorithm.
+We evaluate LV on several benchmark problems, demonstrating its effectiveness in dimension reduction.
+Leveraging this, we reveal the role of low-dimensional latent spaces in data sampling and disentangled representation, and use them to probe the varying topological complexity of various datasets.
+GLV is further applied to labeled datasets, where it induces a contrastive learning effect in representations of discrete labels.
+On a continuous-label airfoil dataset, it produces representations that lead to smooth changes in aerodynamic performance, thereby stabilizing downstream optimization.